Bicycle law in the United States: Bicycle registration

-Some laws require bicycles to be registered (e.g., before residing in a city for more than 30 days), and some require the display of identifying imprints or publicly visible license plates.
+Some states require bicycles to be registered (e.g., before residing in a city for more than 30 days), and some require the display of identifying imprints or publicly visible license plates.
 The main purpose is usually to facilitate the quick identification and return of stolen property, since bicycle theft is one of the most common crimes in many areas.
 Some laws also require the reporting of new and used bicycle sales.

 Law enforcement may use registration laws to detain riders and/or impound unregistered bicycles, as well as issue criminal summonses.

 Bicycle parking

 Many laws allow police to confiscate bicycles parked illegally.
 Other laws require bicycles to be confiscated and returned to their registered owners if they are "abandoned", which can mean parked for an extended period of time (like 7 days).
-Bicycle theft is so common in some areas that simply parking a bicycle but not locking with a theft-deterrent device such as a padlock can be considered abandonment.
+Bicycle theft is so common in some areas that simply parking a bicycle, but not locking with a theft-deterrent device such as a padlock can be considered abandonment.

 In most cases, it is legal for cyclists to ride on roads in the United States.
 However, only vehicles that meet certain specifications are required to bear a license plate.
 This can make it very difficult to report violations of state vehicle codes to police.